centreon/centreon-engine/doc/user/configuration/advanced/detection_and_handling_of_state_flapping.rst

     flapping.
   * Delete the comment that was originally added to the service or host when it started flapping.
-  * Send a "flapping stop" notification for the host or service to appropriate contacts.
-  * Remove the block on notifications for the service or host (notifications will still be bound to the normal :ref:`notification logic <notifications>`).

 Enabling Flap Detection
 =======================